Mood Creating Aspects of Lighting

 Creating an Atmosphere

 Colored lighting can enhance an atmosphere.
 Certainly color lights are heavily used in stage sets to create moods.
-In a home, however, they should be applied with much restraint—and be much less intense or saturated.
-When overdone, colored lights destroy the appearance of materials and people's coloring.
-A case in point: rosy-tinted lamps can flatter, but red lights wash out redness of lips and cheeks and undo the flattering effect, as can be noted in some nightclubs.
+In a home, however, they should be applied with much restraint, and be much less intense or saturated.
+When overdone, colored lights destroy the appearance of materials and people’s coloring.
+A case in point: rosy-tinted lamps can flatter, but red lights wash out the redness of lips and cheeks and undo the flattering effect, as can be noted in some nightclubs.